 MacBride, John (1865–1916), officer in the Boer army and republican, was born 7 May 1865 at Westport, Co.
 Mayo, the youngest of the five sons of Patrick MacBride and his wife, Honoria (née Gill), shopkeepers in the town.
 MacBride was educated at the Christian Brothers' School in Westport and at St Malachy's College, Belfast.
-A small, wiry, red-headed man, with grey eyes and a long nose, ‘Foxy Jack’ MacBride worked as a young man in a draper's shop in Castlerea, Co, Roscommon; he also involved himself in the GAA and the IRB in Mayo.
+A small, wiry, red-headed man, with grey eyes and a long nose, ‘Foxy Jack’ MacBride worked as a young man in a draper's shop in Castlerea, Co, Roscommon; he also involved himself in the Gaelic Athletic Association (GAA) and the Irish Republican Brotherhood (IRB) in Mayo.
 When he moved to Dublin, to work in Moore's wholesale chemist business in Yarnhall Street, MacBride joined the advanced nationalist splinter group the Irish National Association, which he represented at an Irish republican convention in Chicago in 1895.
 The following year, possibly for health reasons, he emigrated to the Transvaal republic, where he worked on block B of the Langlaagte goldmine outside Johannesburg.
 MacBride became leader of the pro-Kruger-government Irish uitlanders, which soon included Arthur Griffith (qv), and which organised a ’98 centenary commemoration in Johannesburg that rivalled that held in Dublin, and clearly demarcated the Irish as the ‘odd man out’ in uitlander society.
 Eighty years later, there were reports that at about this time MacBride and a woman of mixed race had a son together.

 With the outbreak of the South African war in October 1899 MacBride organised an Irish commando, or Irish Transvaal brigade, of about 300 men to fight on the Boer side.
 Nominating as commander John Blake (1856–1907), an Irish American and former US cavalry officer, MacBride accepted the role of second in command with the rank of major.
 He became a naturalised citizen of the republic and was made a justice of the peace.
 A good soldier and leader in the field, and fervently loyal to what in Ireland was called ‘MacBride's brigade’, MacBride, usually on his horse Fenian Boy, fought with his unit in Natal.
 For four months he guarded a ‘long tom’ Creusot siege gun on Pepworth Hill outside Ladysmith, and he fought in the battles of Talana Hill, Colenso and Tugela Heights.
 In his absence he was nominated to stand in February 1900 as an independent nationalist in the South Mayo by-election, following the resignation of Michael Davitt (qv), but he lost to the Irish parliamentary party candidate by 427 votes to 2,401.